ndlib/cogitate/README.md

   * Parroted identities (ask for the identity of a Kroger Card number, you'll get back a Kroger card number)
 * User authentication through various providers

+## Heads Up

+Mixed within this repository are two concerns:

+* Cogitate Rails application, the core of which is in `app/` though it leverages `lib/` files
+* Cogitate client gem, which is contained within `lib/`

+For now these are kept together for ease of application development.
+The cogitate gem can be published via this repository (see cogitate.gemspec) for additional information.

+In keeping these together, it is important to understand that files in `lib/` should not reference files in `app/`.
+That is a general best practice, however it is a requirement of the cogitate gem.

 ## Documentation and Semantic Versioning

 A note on documentation and semantic versioning.